 Health Catalyst has teams of people that focus on keeping up with all the latest regulatory measure changes.
 Those are translated into modifications and turned around to clients.
 A healthcare organization’s own analysts no longer need to spend time and resources keeping track of so many different regulatory changes and then customizing and editing all the measure changes that happen.
 They can simply validate the output.

 Every three to five years, the healthcare organization’s IT team has to reinvest in its infrastructure.
 This usually involves going to bat with finance and operations leaders to support increases in the budgets allocated for analytics infrastructure and tools.
 Whether this is upgrading the storage area network or purchasing new servers, these requests don’t add any incremental value to the organization’s customers.
 Instead, they require downtime or outages of the infrastructure and consume large amounts of capital that might be better spent expanding operations and supporting growth opportunities.

-Even though many healthcare systems have invested heavily in their homegrown healthcare analytics platforms, the demands of today’s healthcare environment are making it increasingly difficult for analytic teams to keep up.
-The inability to keep pace with the demands of the organization, scale for the future, and find and keep high-end resources, make it unmanageable to maintain homegrown healthcare analytics platforms indefinitely.
+Even though many healthcare systems have invested heavily in their homegrown proprietary systems, the demands of today’s healthcare environment are making it increasingly difficult for analytic teams to keep up.
+The inability to keep pace with the demands of the organization, scale for the future, and find and keep high-end resources, make it unmanageable to maintain homegrown analytic solutions indefinitely.

 Health Catalyst’s DOS solution provides a comprehensive platform for analytic teams that are stretched too thin to meet the demands of the organization.
 DOS provides access to complete, actionable healthcare data to quickly get analysts caught up and doing complex analyses that will ultimately help the organization save money, optimize operations, and improve care.